-Creighton University School of Medicine offers fellowship programs in many specialties, including newly added fellowships in gastroenterology and family medicine obstetrics.
+Creighton University School of Medicine in Omaha offers fellowship programs in many specialties, including newly added fellowships in gastroenterology and family medicine obstetrics.
 Each of our fellowship programs is guided by faculty who are experts in their specializations and compassionate practitioners.
 You’ll have opportunities to mentor medical students, conduct research and gain specialized clinical experience.
-Some programs are available at either our Omaha campus or Phoenix campus.

 - Cardiovascular Disease: Receive comprehensive training in all major aspects of clinical cardiology, as well as basic and clinical cardiovascular research.